Isolated severe thunderstorm risk

 Keep checking back here and to the NBC29 Storm Team Weather app for interactive Doppler radar updates and severe weather alerts.

+Tuesday afternoon: Poor air quality at times.
+Not as bad as it was on Monday.
+Hazy, smoky, hot and humid with an isolated shower and thunderstorm through the evening.
+Highs in the upper 80s to lower 90s.

-Sunday: Mostly to partly sunny.
-Isolated shower/storm.
-Highs in the mid 80s to lower 90s.
-Lows upper 60s.
+Tuesday overnight: Partly cloudy, mild and muggy.
+Lows in the mid 60s to lower 70s.

-Monday, Tuesday and Wednesday: Hazy sky with some smoke.
-Isolated shower/storm.
-Highs lower 90s.
+Wednesday: Partly sunny and humid with a shower and thunderstorm developing.
+Highs in the 80s.
 Lows near 70 degrees.

-Thursday: Hot and humid with spotty showers and storms.
-Highs in the 90s.
+Thursday: Isolated storm risk.
+Otherwise, mostly to partly sunny.
+Highs in the 80s.
 Lows near 70 degrees.

+Friday: Hot sunshine, mainly dry with highs near 90 degrees.
+Lows upper 60s.

 Do you have a story idea?
 Send us your news tip here.